Raise your hand if…

 Dopamine plays in important role in all of this.
 Dopamine is one of the feel good chemicals produced in our brain and when it’s released, it makes us feel damn good.
 It’s our own brain crafted happy drug.

 Next, it’s important to know that we all have a natural guidance system that’s built into our DNA.
-This guidance system is in all animals, including humans, and the goal of the guidance system is to help us survive so that we can reproduce.
+This guidance system is in all animals, including humans, and the goal of this guidance system is to help us survive so that we can reproduce.
 This guidance system is made up of seeking pleasure, avoiding pain and conserving energy.

 I can’t personally relate to this because I’m a lesbian who doesn’t want kids, so although this guidance system isn’t helping me make babies, I do need to survive in order to help people eat better, so I’m thankful that survival is built into my DNA.